LebJe/LFSPointers/README.md

 	/// The size of the converted file. public let size: Int

+	/// The name of the file.
+	public let filename: String

+	/// The full path of the file. public let filePath: String

 	/// String representation of this pointer.
 	public var stringRep: String {